-The laser machine is operated using a key.
+The laser is operated using a key.
 Arrangements are in place for the safe custody of the key when not in use.
-Protective eyewear is available for the client and operator as outlined in the local rules.
+Protective eyewear is available for the client and operator.
+Ms Traynor was given advice to confirm with the LPA that all protective eyewear is in accordance with the local rules.
+An area for improvement against the standards has been made in this regard.

 Clio Skin & Body Ltd has a laser register.
-Ms Traynor told us that they complete the relevant section of the register every time the equipment is operated.
+Ms Traynor told us that authorised operators complete the relevant section of the register every time the equipment is operated.
 The register reviewed included: